alexandroprado/caf-samples/dt-to-labs.md

 The Development Leadership team has outlined what they want to achieve with this migration:

 - Empower developers with access to DevOps tools and self service environments.
-- Quickly provision development and test environments.
-It should take minutes not months to build the infrastructure a developer needs to write or test software.
 - Access to DevOps tools for CI/CD pipelines and cloud native tools for DevTest such as AI, Machine Learning and Serverless.
 - Ensure governance and compliance in DevTest environments.
 - Save costs by moving all DevTest environments out of their data center, and no longer purchase hardware to develop software.